-This trope is deconstructed at the "Going Sane" comic: After The Joker believes he killed Batman, he decides to become Bored with Insanity, gets a treatment for his skin condition, looks for a job, knows a nice woman and tries to live a new, sane life.
-Then he learns The Batman survived and it's business as usual...
+The trope is deconstructed by the "Going Sane" comic: after The Joker believes he killed Batman, he decides to become Bored with Insanity, gets a treatment for his skin condition, looks for a job, finds a nice woman and tries to live a new, sane life.
+Then he learns Batman survived (the Dark Knight having spent a few weeks recuperating in the country) and it's business as usual...

 Death of the Family ends with The Jokersuccessfully bringing about the metaphorical death of the Bat-Family, breaking or greatly hurting most of Batman's allies' trust in him.

 At the end of the Sinestro Corps War storyline in the Green Lantern comics, although Sinestro was defeated in the final battle, he reveals that the whole point of the war was to get the Green Lantern Corps to use lethal force, and he has succeeded.

 DC had Earth-3 where an evil Justice League called the Crime Syndicate ruled the Earth.
 But Grant Morrison's JLA Earth-2 version of the Crime Syndicate took this a step further; evil always wins in this universe and the Justice League of our earth along with their heroic Lex Luthor are doomed to failure just as bad guys are doomed to failure in the normal DCU.